Teskann/razer-waver/README.md

   --fps FPS             Frames per seconds of the wave.
 Defaults to 24.
   -c COLUMNS, --columns COLUMNS
                         Number of columns in the keyboard.
 Default is 22.
-  -r ROWS, --rows ROWS  Number of rowq in the keyboard.
+  -r ROWS, --rows ROWS  Number of rows in the keyboard.
 Default is 6.
   --device DEVICE       Name of the Razer device.
 Defaults to `Razer Ornata
                         V2`.
 Please, enter the real name of the device, as it shows up in Polychromatic.
 You will probably need to